About the Choir

 Past, Present & Future

-Northwood Choral Society is a long established SATB choir of around 30 singers based in Northwood, UK.
+Northwood Choral Society is a long established choir of around 30 singers based in Northwood, UK.
 We rehearse on a Sunday evening.
-Each and every choir member who lends their voice to the mix is committed to creating a unique and memorable musical experience.
-At Northwood Choral Society we have a top vocal coach and Professional singer as our Conductor, with years of experience, and a brilliant, shining passion for her art.
+At Northwood Choral Society we have Julie Bale, a top vocal coach and Professional singer as our Conductor, with over 25 years of experience of working with singers of all abilities.
 Our choir is also committed to supporting gifted young singers and their local community.
 Each rehearsal begins with a vocal technique session and the opportunity to work with singers of other voice types.
-We also have workshops and a wonderful 2020 season planned.
-Get in touch to find out more.
+We also have workshops and a wonderful 2021 season planned.
+If you'd like to join us please get in touch to find out more.

-We are currently accepting members in the Alto, Tenor and Bass sections (Sopranos are welcome to join our waiting list)
+We are currently accepting members in most sections

 Julie has been a passionate advocate for teaching and making music for over twenty five years working firstly as a peripatetic singing teacher in both state and independent schools in Harrow and Hertfordshire as well as running her own private practice in Oxhey Village.
-In addition to directing Northwood Choral Society, she is the Choral Director of North Middlesex Federation TG Choir and East Barnet Ladies Choir.
+In addition to directing Northwood Choral Society, she has been the Choral Director of a number of choirs in Hertfordshire including North Middlesex Federation TG Choir and East Barnet Ladies Choir.

 She has enjoyed a long and successful career as a professional soprano in both opera and oratorio and has performed the vast majority of the great choral works both as a soloist and chorister.

 Julie is an associate of the Royal College of Music.
 She studied singing with Elizabeth Robson after gaining her first degree in Music/German from Oxford Brookes University.
 She also gained a PGCE from Goldsmith's College, University of London.
 After graduating she studied singing and vocal pedagogy with the eminent vocal specialist Janice Chapman and with Dame Josephine Barstow.
-She currently teaches advanced singers and, as Resident Vocal Coach for the London Oriana Choir, she worked on the music staff teaching individual lessons, giving workshops and master classes and being on the audition and vocal assessment panel.
+She currently teaches singers of all levels both online and in person and, as Resident Vocal Coach for the London Oriana Choir, she worked on the music staff teaching individual lessons, giving workshops and master classes and being on the audition and vocal assessment panel.
 Julie regularly works with local choirs leading workshops on vocal technique and how to be a better chorister.

 James Mooney-Dutton was educated at the Royal College of Music where he studied with Margaret Phillips and as a Music Scholar at Harrow School.
 He has held organ scholarships at Norwich Cathedral and the Royal Parish Church of St Martin-in-the-Fields.
 He began his musical education as a chorister at Westminster Abbey where he sang at the funeral of the late Diana, Princess of Wales.